Preserving New Zealand’s Audiovisual Heritage: Ngā Taonga Sound & Vision

 Frequently Asked Questions

-What Types of Items Are Accepted for Donation?
+What Types of Items Can I Donate?

-Are There Volunteer Opportunities Available at Ngā Taonga?
+Are There Volunteer Opportunities at Ngā Taonga?

-How Do I Request Access to Specific Audiovisual Materials?
+How Do I Request Specific Audiovisual Materials?

-What Educational Programs Does Ngā Taonga Offer to the Public?
+What Educational Programs Are Offered to the Public?

 Conclusion